Kentucky Derby winner Rich Strike not running in Preakness - KESQ

 Dawson said he and trainer Eric Reed agreed to stick with the initial plan for Rich Strike and rest him for five weeks.
 Rich Strike, at 80-1, was the biggest long shot to win the Derby in more than a century.
 Only Donerail in 1913 paid more to win.

 The plan now is to have Rich Strike ready to run in the Belmont Stakes on June 11.
-Dawson said it was wise for the colt to get extra rest and not face a short, two-week turnaround at Pimlico.
+Dawson said it was best for the colt to get extra rest and not run back in two weeks at Pimlico.

 Reed did not immediately respond to a message seeking comment